zaandahl/mewc-infrastructure/README.md

 Also, remember to add the public key (`mewc-key.pem.pub`) to any new instances you create if you want to be able to connect to them with the associated private key.

+## Access volume and object storage using CyberDuck
+Download the CyberDuck client from https://cyberduck.io/download/

+To upload to volumne storage you just need to connect to the instance.
+You can find the IP address of the instance in the Nectar dashboard.
+Use SFTP to connect with a username of ubuntu and the private key you generated before.

+For object storage (S3) follow instructions on the Nectar page https://tutorials.rc.nectar.org.au/object-storage/04-object-storage-cyberduck

+They key point is to download the Nectar CyberDuck profile and enter your OpenStack credentials that you created before in your nectar.env file.

+Your credentials will look something like this: projectname:Default:your.username@domain.com Project name is from OS_PROJECT_NAME, Default is from OS_USER_DOMAIN_NAME You enter your OS_PASSWORD as the password.